CristiGuijarro/Homeodomains/README.md

 Then run the trees:

 `treebuilder.pl <FastaDir>`
-`SortFastaMore.pl <Intermediate File Directory with alignments>` To remove duplicate domains after trimming ahead of iqtree.
+`SortFastaMore.pl <Intermediate File Directory with alignments>` To remove duplicate domains after trimming ahead of IQ-TREE.
+(Not necessary in most cases).

 Final classification step:

-`./homeoTreeParser.pl <IntermediateFiles> <classificationTable.tsv>` With directory containing all inferred trees in Newick format, and classificationTable.tsv as current classification log as verbose output from classifyWrapper.pl.
+`./homeoTreeParser.pl <IntermediateFiles> <classificationTable.tsv>` With directory containing all inferred trees in Newick format, and classificationTable.tsv as current classification log as verbose output from `classifyWrapper.pl`/`homeoClassifier.pl`.

 ## Further graphical analyses

-`./allhbxcounttable.pl TreeFiles > hbxCount.csv`
+`./allhbxcounttable.pl TreeFiles > hbxCount.csv` To produce a tablet of occupancy for each species and homeobox family.

-`./homeocountconvert.pl hbxCount.csv > hbxCountMelt.csv`
-`./tempHbx.pl hbxCountMelt.csv`
-`./tempHbx.pl hbxCountMelt.csv > hbxOrigins.csv`
+`./homeocountconvert.pl hbxCount.csv > hbxCountMelt.csv` To produce an easily parseable file for the rest of the display results, such as the R scripts and the following analyses.

+`./hbxOrigins.pl hbxCountMelt.csv > hbxOrigins.csv` To produce a list of homeobox families and the last shared ancestor within animals or before first splitting animals.

-`./lossGainhbx.pl hbxCountMelt.csv > hbxLossGain.csv`
+`./lossGainhbx.pl hbxCountMelt.csv > hbxLossGain.csv` To produce a list of homeobox reduction and expansion for each animal clade/node.